 The CED has limitations and restrictions requiring consideration before its use.
-The CED should only be used when its operator can safely deploy the device within its operational range.
-Although the CED may be effective in controlling most individuals, officers should be aware that the device may not achieve the intended results and be prepared with other options.
+The CED should only be used when its operator can safely approach the subject within the operational range of the device.
+Although the CED is generally effective in controlling most individuals, officers should be aware that the device may not achieve the intended results and be prepared with other options.